 About 3,000 of Baghdad’s notables—including officials, members of the Abbasid family, and the caliph himself—pleaded for clemency.
 But all 3,000 were put to death without compunction…

 Estimates of the death toll range from 90,000 at the lowest end to one million at the other.
-Apart from being a conveniently round number, the population of Baghdad was around a million, and we know for a fact that not everyone was killed.
+Apart from being a conveniently round number, the population of Baghdad was around a million, and the historical record tells us not everyone was killed.
 Whatever the actual number, it included the army that had dared resist Hulagu’s advance, and the civilians, who had no choice either way.
-Men, women and children down to babes in arms were put to the sword or clubbed to death.
+Men, women, and children down to babes in arms were put to the sword or clubbed to death.
 Little mercy was shown unless it was of a quick rather than a lingering death.

 Death of a Caliph

-The Caliph al-Mustasim was forced to watch these murders and the plundering of his treasury and palaces.
+The Caliph al-Musta’sim was forced to watch these murders and the plundering of his treasury and palaces.
 Hulagu taunted him that, with so much gold and so many jewels, he’d have been better off spending some of these riches on building up a bigger army.
 As for how the caliph met his end, one account says he was locked in his treasury, surrounded by his wealth, and left alone to starve to death.
-As colourful as this account is, it doesn’t sound likely, given the widespread looting that took place; nor is it corroborated by any sources.
+As colorful as this account is, it doesn’t sound likely, given the widespread looting that took place, nor is it corroborated by any sources.

 Destruction of the City of Baghdad